Transcatheter Aortic Valve Replacement (TAVR)

 Who qualifies for TAVR?

-Currently, TAVR is only available to patients who need aortic valve replacements but have been deemed "inoperable" and cannot undergo traditional open-chest surgery.
-This may be due to age, history of heart disease, frailty or other health issues.
+TAVR is available to most patients who need aortic valve replacements.
 Patients have less bleeding and shorter recovery times because this procedure is less invasive.

 Why do I need aortic valve replacement?